Australia–Asia debating

 Australia–Asia Debate, sometimes referred to as Australasian Debating or Australs Style, is a form of academic debate.
-In the past few years, this style of debating has increased in usage dramatically throughout both Australia and the Asian region, but in the case of Asian countries including Singapore, Malaysia, and the Philippines, the format is also used alongside the British Parliamentary Format.
+In the past few years, this style of debating has increased in usage dramatically throughout Australia and New Zealand as well as the broader Asian region, but in the case of Asian countries including Singapore, Malaysia, and the Philippines, the format is also used alongside the British Parliamentary Format.
 The context in which the Australia-Asia style of debate is used varies, but it is commonly used in Australia at the primary and secondary school level, ranging from small informal one-off intra-school debates to larger more formal inter-school competitions with several rounds and a finals series which occur over a year.
 It is also commonly used at university level.

 Content

 Australia-Asia style debates consist of two teams who debate over an issue, more commonly called a topic (or proposition at WSDC level).
 The issue, by convention, is presented in the form of an affirmative statement beginning with "That", for example, "That cats are better than dogs," or "This House," for example "This House would establish a world government."
 The subject of topics can vary from region to region.

 The two teams in Australia–Asia debating are called the "Affirmative" and the "Negative".
 Each team refers to the other team as the "Opposition".
 The affirmative team agrees with the topic and presents arguments to demonstrate the truth of the topic.
 The negative team disagrees with the topic and presents arguments to disprove the truth of the topic.
 Each team must convince the adjudicator(s) (judge(s)) that their side of the topic is correct and that their opposition's is incorrect.
 Depending on the context in which a debate is being presented it may be appropriate for the audience to decide the winner of the debate.
 However, in formal debating, the adjudicator is responsible for deciding the winner of the debate.